 Anxiety is a condition that's prone to both physical and emotional consequences.
 It causes you to feel as though there are things you cannot control, and fear various problems that may not even exist, and worry about things more than they deserve.

 There are many different types of irrational thoughts with anxiety, and each disorder tends to be more prone to some than others.
-If you haven't yet, you should take my anxiety test before reading forward to understand this idea more.
+Our free 7 minute anxiety test will determine the type of anxiety affecting you and help you understand irrational thoughts more

 When we talk about irrational thoughts, we're talking about thoughts were the fear, the degree of importance, and the chance of occurrence are all disproportionate to what they deserve.
 For example: